mbunge/mbunge.github.io/_posts/2016-02-20-interview-with-laura-founder-of-iconary.markdown

  - dictionary
 ---

-Laura Brandt invited me to like iconary <a href="https://www.facebook.com/iconary" target="_blank">fan page on facebook</a> a while ago. iconary is innovative icon-dictionary app with a very exciting story.
+Laura Brandt invited me to like iconary <a href="https://www.facebook.com/iconary" target="_blank">fan page on facebook</a> a while ago. iconary is innovative icon based dictionary app for Android and iOS with a very exciting story.

 ### 1. Hello Laura, who are you and what is your job at iconary?